BestTimesToVisit.com Logo

 Taxi

 Readily available throughout Shiraz, taxis are a convenient option for door-to-door travel, especially at night or to areas not easily accessible by public transport.
-Negotiate the fare before starting your journey, or use a ride-hailing app for a fixed price.
+Negotiate the fare beforehand, especially for longer distances.

 Snapp (Ride-hailing App)